rahulpal2109/Udacity_Cloud_Developer_Capstone/README.md

 <br>

-That's it folks!

-I will keep working on this project and make it production ready in sometime.
+I will improve the functionality and it will be production ready in sometime.

 Hope you like it ;)